 *write_maxent.py – Translates a Maxent ASCII (.asc) file (generated when a Maxent suitability analysis is run by the Maxent software program) into a heatmap in .csv using a percentile-based “translation” function.
 The Maxent ASCII file is usually manually trimmed to the Yangaoping region (bottom 65%, or 65, rows truncated from the text) first.

 *convert_csv_to_shapefile.py – Converts a .csv file full of X, Y coordinates (with X being column 1 and Y being column 2) to a shapefile and adds a ‘Counts’ column that counts all occurrences of that particular X, Y coordinate (that is, the row) in the entire .csv file.
 This is written to work with the coordinates provided by the model’s ~85 x 100 (or 85 x 35 once trimmed) grid (which, in turn, represents a 300m spatial resolution where the visualization submodel can run smoothly).
+The shapefile can then be opened in ArcMap; see section 8 of this document.

+*30_trials_step6_732_1458.py – After a set number of trials are run for the model for a given set of settings, this script is used to help compile all of the step 6 (0 years), step 732 (10 years), and step 1458 (20 years) outputs into one folder.
+Once this script achieves this, it is trivial to find the average output for each of the steps between multiple model runs.
+This assumes constant settings and must also be repeated for each type of output .csv folder the model generates (e.g. human demographics, monkey demographics, etc.).

-agg_dem87100.txt – An ASCII file that contains the elevation data extracted from C. Tsai’s DEM, which forms part of the environmental grid that the monkeys move upon.
+agg_dem87100.txt, agg_veg60.txt – ASCII files that contain the elevation and vegetation data extracted from C. Tsai’s DEM and vegetation maps, respectively, which both form the environmental grid that the monkeys move upon.
 The space is 87 x 100 (adjusted to fit an 85 x 100 grid) with a resolution of 300 m (grid size).

 pes_ascii200.txt, pes_ascii400.txt, farm_ascii300.txt, farm_ascii600.txt, hh_ascii300.txt, hh_ascii600.txt, forest_ascii200.txt, forest_ascii400.txt - See Section 7 of this document for how to create a .txt layer with a custom buffer distance (the distance is in meters).
 This represents the human settlement area in which monkeys either will not enter or have a low chance of entering.
 By default, the buffers are the lower of the two numbers provided for each category (PES, farm, household, and managed forest); you can switch to the higher-distance buffer and observe model changes if needed.
 Resolution (grid size) is 300 m, in which the study site is represented approximately as an 87 x 100 lattice, but may vary slightly.

 hh_survey.csv – Contains the locations of resources for human agents to gather, as well as the frequency of each said resource.
-The frequency formula can be found in humans.py, and bases the amount of human movement on the frequency of the selected resource collection; however, due to the relatively low time resolution of five days per step, it is a proportional, rather than a direct, visualization of human resource gathering.
+The frequency formula can be found in humans.py, and bases the amount of human movement on the frequency of the selected resource collection; however, due to the relatively low time resolution of five days per step, it is a proportional/symbolic, rather than a direct, visualization of human resource gathering.

+hh_citizens.csv – Contains data for the households surveyed in the FNNR and their residents, taken from S. Yang’s research.

+hh_land.csv – Contains data for the households surveyed in the FNNR and their land parcles, taken from S. Yang’s research.

 household.csv – Contains locations for human agents to call “home.”
 Also determines the amount of human agents—in the August 2018 version of the model, there is one human agent (resource collector) representing each household.